-- Foil: Blue to Aloy's red.
+- Blue to Aloy's red.
 Where intelligence and curiosity motivate and inspire Aloy, they harden and isolate Sylens.
 Aloy is willing to make room for emotion alongside her intellect; Sylens detests any form of sentimentality.

 - For Science!: He is willing to do almost anything and everything for the sake of accumulating knowledge.
 Unsurprisingly, he's utterly furious when he learns that the ignorant state of the world is due to Ted Faro destroying all knowledge from the past just for his own pride.

 - Hazy Feel Turn: Prior to the start of the game, he formed the Eclipse for HADES in exchange for more knowledge, and while he did have some moral reservations about what they were doing, he didn't abandon them until HADES betrayed and tried to kill him.
 He allies with Aloy to prevent the apocalypse, but his obsession still remains a priority for him.
 In The Stinger, he's captured HADES and is back to continuing his pursuit of ancient knowledge.

 - Ignored Epiphany: When Aloy suggests tentatively that his actions to halt HADES are a form of atonement, Sylens throws back at her that he would do the same things again albeit put in more safeguards.